idzingirai/hyper-heuristics/src/selection-perturbative-hyper-heuristic/README.md

 Alternatively, you can run the hyper-heuristic using the following command `python main.py <seed> <problem_instance_index>` or `python3 main.py <seed> <problem_instance_index>`.

-The report is in the directory reports/Assignment 1 and is named "u20536951 - Assignment 1 Report.pdf".
+The report is in the directory "../reports" with the name "Selection Perturbative Hyper-Heuristic Report.pdf

 ---